-Battery terminals or metal tools could short against metal components, causing sparks.
+Battery terminals or metal tools could short against metal machine components, causing sparks.
 Sparks can cause the battery gasses to explode, resulting in personal injury.

-- When removing or installing the battery, do not allow the battery terminals to touch any metal parts of the traction unit. - Do not allow metal tools to short between the battery terminals and metal parts of the traction unit.
+- When removing or installing the battery, do not allow the battery terminals to touch any metal parts of the machine. - Do not allow metal tools to short between the battery terminals and metal parts of the machine.